RyanPrintup/star-sector/README.md

-A work in progress Starbound server wrapper written in Java
+A work in progress, open source, Starbound server wrapper programmed in Java.

-To-do:
-	- Commands
-		- Kick
-		- Ban
-		- PM
-	- Player List